phael007/Mapping-and-Sentiment-Analysis-of-Geospatial-Data/README.md

 In this task I shall use the dataset, Total Greenhouse Gas Emission dataset obtained from the World Bank.

-I shall use a Python-based visualisation tool (such as GeoPandas) to plot a set of choropleth maps representing the world
+I use a Python-based visualisation tool (such as GeoPandas) to plot a set of choropleth maps representing the world

 greenhouse gas emission for the years 2000 and 2010 respectively.
 In this Jupyter notebook (.ipynb), the following operations would be performed: